 ITT 400 Occupational Competency

 This course is designed to allow credit for technical expertise learned on the job or through attendance at appropriate/related schools, workshops, and/or seminars.
-The student's technical knowledge and skill must be documented through the University's portfolio assessment procedures.
-Program Option II majors only.
+The student's technical knowledge and skill must be documented through the Department's portfolio assessment procedures.
 See advisor for further information.
-Cr 1-39.
+Cr 1-36.

 ITT 460 Capstone

-This is a senior level course that integrates curriculumm content from previous courses to create a capstone experience with a focus on project management.
-Students will use project management and technical communication techniques to select, complete, and report on an individual or team project that demonstrates achievement at the application and syntheses level.
+This is a senior level course that integrates curriculum content from previous courses to create a capstone experience with a focus on project management and professional communications.
+Students will use project management and professional communication techniques to select, complete, and report on an individual or team project that demonstrates achievement at the application and syntheses level.
 Students must contact the instructor and have a project and proposal approved before being enrolled in the course.
 Prerequisites: ITP 210, ITP 230, graduating senior status, and permission of instructor.
 Offered fall and spring.
 Cr 3.

 ITT 490 Directed Study